pycom/pycom-documentation/content/pybytes/open-api/gettingstartedopenapi.md

 ### Security
-Each **Token** is unique and can never be ask again.
+Each **Token** is unique and can never be asked for again.
 So be sure to copy and save it.

 ![](/gitbook/assets/open-api/token/token-security.png)